Lmathesen/S-TaLiRO-SOAR-Optimizers/README.md

 Detailed Install:
 1. Ensure you have a working version of S-TaLiRo on your machine.
    - If you have never used S-TaLiRO, download and install from this [page](https://sites.google.com/a/asu.edu/s-taliro/s-taliro/download).
-   - Execute a demo from the demos folder to verify correct installation; see this [quick guide](https://df1a2e36-a-0c9971f9-s-sites.googlegroups.com/a/asu.edu/s-taliro/s_taliro_v1_5_quick_guide_v1.pdf?attachauth=ANoY7crkl8lbPPFogHSzGu0vA7JenfGNm5_ZoIbnlN7dAcC1zy9ZAqQ_PPXzBy_vsR3Z3FsGqwMNTslvN2W4IQqNPH5JL0DNV-UTw5OKMxlFqjFD5vVFO-HdKfNP0kNHnAXWsx_MUm7T3Y6QgHHCGHauQjItbdOOZuTmemyOdo0mX5UuRI4yvzj2VfXT1PLrhgCozn-NxJV5IB13W37-z-XFZ_bIcB-tPT-F8UmthNZyN9RnlLGXRys%3D&attredirects=0) for more information on the demos.
+   - Execute a demo from the demos folder to verify correct installation; see this [quick guide](https://df1a2e36-a-0c9971f9-s-sites.googlegroups.com/a/asu.edu/s-taliro/s_taliro_v1_5_quick_guide_v1.pdf?attachauth=ANoY7crkl8lbPPFogHSzGu0vA7JenfGNm5_ZoIbnlN7dAcC1zy9ZAqQ_PPXzBy_vsR3Z3FsGqwMNTslvN2W4IQqNPH5JL0DNV-UTw5OKMxlFqjFD5vVFO-HdKfNP0kNHnAXWsx_MUm7T3Y6QgHHCGHauQjItbdOOZuTmemyOdo0mX5UuRI4yvzj2VfXT1PLrhgCozn-NxJV5IB13W37-z-XFZ_bIcB-tPT-F8UmthNZyN9RnlLGXRys%3D&attredirects=0) for more information.
    - *Note, for hybrid distance metric with distances to the location guards the Matlab package [MatlabBGL](https://www.mathworks.com/matlabcentral/fileexchange/10922-matlabbgl) is required.*
 2. Replace the entire `optimization` folder in the working version of S-TaLio with the folder from this repository.
    - The `optimization` folder from this repository includes all previous optimizers \(and their associated parameter files\) and includes an additional 8 files- an execution and parameter file for each of the new SOAR optimizers.